Skip to the Main Content

 You could help fix yet another gap in my education here:

-somehow I understand that Ross Street’s orientals, or probably some generalization of them, is supposed to make precise what you just indicated: a notion of ω-category based on a rather arbitrary geometric form (simplex, cube, etc.)
+somehow I understand that Ross Street’s orientals, or probably some generalization of them, is supposed to make precise what you just indicated: a notion of ω\omega-category based on a rather arbitrary geometric form (simplex, cube, etc.)

 But I don’t really know the details.